The Historic Mariners’ Home

 A Working Port

 For more than three centuries commercial fishing has been integral to life in New Bedford.
 In the 19th century, the whaling industry made New Bedford the wealthiest city in the country and provided the infrastructure to support a major industrial port.
 Today, men and women continue to wrest their livelihood from the oceans off New England.
 Thanks to their efforts, the seafood landings in the Port of New Bedford have been the most profitable in the nation since 2000.
-Explore the vibrant Port of New Bedford that includes commercial fishing, shipping, recreational boating, cruise lines, ferries, and in the near future a hub for the off-shore wind industry.
+This exhibit explored the vibrant Port of New Bedford that includes commercial fishing, shipping, recreational boating, cruise lines, ferries, and in the near future a hub for the off-shore wind industry.

 A Brief History of the Mariners’ Home